dante0624/nvim_config/README.md

 Needed for speed up telescope.
 Check if installed by typing `fd` in terminal.

 ## Language Versions
-In order to get the LSPs to work, make sure that each language is up to the neccessary version and on the path.
+In order to get the LSPs to work, make sure that each language is up to the necessary version and on the path.
 ### Python
 python3 is needed, ensure that `python` has an alias which links it to python3.
 ### Java